Android Debug Bridge (ADB) Connect to Device over USB, WiFi

 - Android SDK Platform-tools.

-Step 1) Enable USB debugging option from 'Developer Option' in Android phone.
+Enable USB debugging option from ‘Developer Option’ in Android phone.
 Now, connect your Android device to the computer using USB cable.

 It will open the folder using command prompt.